Ali-A-K-S/JavaScript/README.md

-## This repository contains a JavaScript manual that covers basic concepts of JavaScript.
+# This repository contains a JavaScript Manual that covers some of the following basic concepts of JavaScript.

 ## Data Types                         _(pg.3)_
 ## VAR vs LET                         _(pg.3)_